x-ray of a broken arm

 The court considers almost all money accrued during the time of marriage as marital property.
 This means, in the eyes of the law, both parties remain equally entitled to the funds.
-But do the same rules apply to personal injury settlements?
+The key word here is almost.

 How Are They Handled in Divorce?